-(offered in both semesters) Continuation of the program designed for beginners.
+Continuation of the program designed for beginners.
 The ultimate aim is to provide the student with the practice and knowledge necessary to handle questions pertaining to his daily life and realm of work.

-PREREQUISITE: German 101 Three hours a week plus lab
+PREREQUISITE: German 101

 201 INTERMEDIATE GERMAN I